Frequently Asked Questions

 Over 80 percent of our students live on campus.
 We pride ourselves on being a residential campus with a vibrant campus community.
 Living on campus is an easy way to manage your time.
 Everything you need is in one place, so you don't waste time commuting.
 Classes, meals, computer labs, the recreation center and even health services are easily accessible.
 Students who live on campus enjoy more flexibility in scheduling than students who live off campus.

-New students may request a specific student as a roommate, but both students must request each other and have submitted their housing paperwork by the time Housing and Residential Life makes room assignments.
+New students may request a specific student as a roommate, but both students must request each other and have submitted their housing paperwork by the time Residential Living and Learning makes room assignments.

 Assignments are made according to the date the Intent to Enroll form and housing deposit was received by the university and are based upon the choices you indicate on your housing application form.
 Assignments are also impacted by the number of male and female spaces available in each residence hall.
 New students may request another student as a roommate, but both students must request each other and have submitted their housing paperwork by the time room assignments are made.
 Housing Assignments will be completed in July and August.
 Once the assignments have been completed, students will receive instructions on how to retrieve their housing information online using Housing Central.